tomiajk/youtube-interface-clone/README.md

-# youtube-interface-clone
+# youtube-homepage
-The clone of youtube homepage interface using just html and css
+A clone of Youtube website's homepage interface.
+Using mostly HTML and CSS to demostrate website page layout design and positioning.